oloapinivad/MiLES/README.md

 ## EXECUTION TIMES

-MiLES is pretty fast: on iMac 2017  (MacOS High Sierre 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single seasons take:
+MiLES is pretty fast: on iMac 2017  (MacOS High Sierra 10.13, 3.4 GHz Intel Core i5, 16GB DDR4) 30 years of analysis for a single season takes about
 - EOFs: 11 seconds
 - Blocking: 57 seconds
 - Regimes: 25 seconds
 - Figures (together): 20 seconds

-Please be aware that issues may ariase with large datasets (i.e. larger than 100 years) where the single file approach may be problematic.
+Please be aware that issues may arise with large datasets (i.e. larger than 100 years) where the single file approach may be problematic.
-It is reccomended in such cases to split files in different subsets.
+It is reccomended in such cases to split the analysis in different subsets.

 ------------

 ## HISTORY

 *v0.5 - Mar 2018*
+- Able to detect 500hPa level inside of any geopotential height data
 - Improved wrapper with flags to control each section
 - Frequency is again plotted on regimes
 - Various bug fixing and consolidation